 Four months ago I published a detailed series of posts looking at internet censorship and freedom of expression in Latin America.
-One of my objectives was to show that online censorship is much more complicated than just blocking web pages.
-For example, copyright claims have been used to take down political content, financial regulatory laws have repeatedly been used to silence bloggers in Guatemala and Venezuela, and a high power judge in Argentina filed lawsuits against Google and Yahoo to remove her name (and all others who share the same name) from search results.
-But I also wanted to emphasize that despite rising online censorship, the Internet should still be seen as an appealing alternative to mainstream media, which is more susceptible to government censorship and influence.
-We see this play out again and again in Honduras, Venezuela, Nicaragua, and Argentina.
+My aim was to show that online censorship is more complicated than just blocking web pages.
+For example, copyright claims have been used to take down political content, financial regulatory laws have been used to silence bloggers in Guatemala and Venezuela, and a judge in Argentina filed lawsuits against Google and Yahoo to remove her name (and all others who share the same name) from search results.
+I also wanted to emphasize that, despite rising online censorship, the Internet should is still an appealing alternative to mainstream media, which is more susceptible to government censorship and influence, as we see in Honduras, Venezuela, Nicaragua, and Argentina.

 And now Mexico.
-This week the country’s top grossing documentary – Presumed Guilty – has been pulled from movie theaters following the order from federal judge Blanca Lobo Domínguez who claims that the directors violated the privacy of a witness who appears in the movie.
-Most Mexican bloggers and analysts view Justice Lobo Dominguez’s ruling as a politically motivated attempt to censor the critical exposé of the country’s justice system.
-From the William Booth at the Washington Post:
+This week the country’s top grossing documentary — Presumed Guilty — was pulled from movie theaters following an order from federal judge Blanca Lobo Domínguez, who claims that the directors violated the privacy of a witness who appears in the movie.
+Mexican pundits say Justice Lobo Dominguez’s ruling was a politically motivated attempt to censor the critical exposé of the country’s justice system.
+From William Booth at the Washington Post:

 When the documentary “Presumed Guilty” opened in theaters here, many Mexicans saw for the first time the inside of one of their own courtrooms – and they watched the brutal, terrible grinding of the wheels of justice in stunned silence.
 And now, the story gets even stranger: The movie about the Mexican judicial system is being ordered shut down by the Mexican judicial system.